EAA AirVenture - July 20 - July 26, 2026 - Oshkosh, Wisconsin USA

 IAC Annual Membership meeting and Member Gathering

-IAC will hold its a IAC Annual Membership meeting in the Vicki Cruse Educational Pavilion at the IAC Aerobatic Center at 8:30a.m on Friday, July 25, 2025.
+IAC will hold its Annual Membership meeting in the Vicki Cruse Educational Pavilion at the IAC Aerobatic Center at 8:30 a.m. on Wednesday, July 22, 2026.

 IAC Parking Area